 This may be concerning to some users; however, Astrill maintains that this is used for customer experience research only.

 Astrill has been around since 2009.
 It operates out of Seychelles.

 Within its first year of business, it expanded to the US and European markets.
 It claims to have a small team of cryptographers and programmers behind the VPN.

 According to its Facebook page, it reached 20,000+ members in 2014.

 As Astrill VPN is registered in the island of Seychelles, it does not fall under the 5, 9, or 14-Eyes Alliance.
 This means governments can’t enforce them to give up user data.

 Astrill VPN Conclusion: Pricey but everything works

-Astrill has been operating as a VPN provider for about a decade and it shows in their dedication to providing a premium service.
+Astrill has been operating as a VPN provider for about a decade and it shows in their dedication to providing a premium service albeit no refunds.

 Astrill does this by providing complete anonymity with a full suite of security protocols, users are then assured that they’re protected wherever they are and whichever device they’re using.

-That being said, at this price point, we would recommend any of the VPNs in our top 10 list that are leading the pack.
+That being said, at this price point, we would recommend any of the VPNs in our top 10 list that is leading the pack.